udaycruise2903/khasi-ocr/README.md

 ## Improvements ##
 <ol>
-  <li>1. edit the groundtruth files manually with reference to images.
+  <li> edit the groundtruth files manually with reference to images.
-  <li>2. produce best model of traineddata. use (network spec - Lfx512 O1c1) in lstm training
+  <li> produce best model of traineddata. use (network spec - Lfx512 O1c1) in lstm training
 </ol>

 ## for more info ##